charles-m-knox/go-fltk-diceware/README.md

 ## Flatpak note

-It is possible to build a flatpak distribution of this application, but I don't currently have time to deal with the extra overhead, so the only recommended installation method is by building it yourself or downloading a precombiled binary from the releases page.
+It is possible to build a flatpak distribution of this application, but I don't currently have time to deal with the extra overhead, so the only recommended installation method is by building it yourself or downloading a precompiled binary from the releases page (if available).